vercel-labs/web-interface-guidelines/README.md

 - **Interruptible.** Animations are cancelable by user input.
 - **Input-driven.** Avoid autoplay; animate in response to actions.
 - **Correct transform origin.** Anchor motion to where it “physically” starts.
+- **Never `transition: all`.** Explicitly list only the properties you intend to animate (typically `opacity`, `transform`). `all` can unintentionally animate layout-affecting properties causing jank.
+- **Cross-browser SVG transforms.** Apply CSS transforms/animations to `<g>` wrappers & set `transform-box: fill-box; transform-origin: center;`.
+Safari historically had bugs with transform-origin on SVG & grouping avoids origin miscalculation.

 ## Layout